-- Record the original passage (e.g., Using technology frequently throughout the day often requires people to multitask.
-Excessive multitasking is dangerous for the brain.). - Revise the original passage, focusing on using commas and repairing fragments and run-ons (e.g., Using technology frequently throughout the day often requires people to multitask, and excessive multitasking is dangerous for the brain.). - Explain why the revision is effective (e.g., I added a comma and a conjunction to link these two sentences, since they are related.). - 1 See the Model WR.1 Revision Exit Slip: Ensuring Sentence Accuracy for more examples.
+- Record the original passage (e.g., Gordon Parks, who eventually became a famous artist.
+He lost his job in 1929 and was forced to quit school in order to find some form of income (Hayes).). - Revise the original passage, focusing on using commas and repairing sentence fragments and runon sentences (e.g., Gordon Parks, who eventually became a famous artist, lost his job in 1929 and was forced to quit school in order to find some form of income (Hayes).). - Explain why the revision is effective (e.g., I added a comma after the phrase "who eventually became a famous artist" and deleted the word "he" to link the clauses, repair the fragment, and clarify my ideas.). - 3 See the Model WR.2 Revision Exit Slip: Ensuring Sentence Accuracy for more examples.